info@stjeromeinstitute.org 202-390-1289

 cbailey@stjeromeinstitute.org

-Christine Bailey teaches the Seminar in Mathematics for years two and three.
-She graduated from the University of Maryland with a degree in Computer Science with a specialization in Data Science and Geospatial Information Sciences.
-After graduating, she worked for the U.S. Army in the Communications Electronics Command as a computer scientist.
-While working for the Army, she entered consecrated life in the Crusaders of Mary, a secular institute founded in Spain.
-Christine left the Army to join our SJI family in the spring of 2022 as long-term mathematics substitute and did not want to leave.
-She is currently pursuing a Masters degree in psychology from Divine Mercy University.
+Christine Bailey teaches the Seminar in Mathematics for sophomores and seniors.
+She graduated from the University of Maryland with a degree in Computer Science and earned her master’s degree in Psychology from Divine Mercy University.
+After graduating from UMD, she worked for the U.S. Army in the Communications Electronics Command as a computer scientist.
+She is a consecrated laywoman as a member of the Crusaders of Mary, a secular institute founded in Spain.

 SJI Contact Info